-The variable indicated is decremented by 1.
+Description: The variable indicated is decremented by 1.
 An original value of 00H will underflow to 0FFH.
 No flags are affected.
-Four operand addressing modes are allowed: accumulator,
+Four operand addressing modes are allowed: accumulator, register, direct, or register-indirect.

 When this instruction is used to modify an output port, the value used as the original port data will be read from the output data latch, not the input pins.